 Running Time: 156 minutes [W], 118 minutes [TB], 129 minutes [V]

 Needless to say, exceptions are a part of any rule, including artistic trends.
-My initial foray into Korean romantic melodramas lead me to the confusing, forgettable My Sassy Girl (2001), and further exploration down the rabbit hole lead me to other less than exemplary productions, despite their near universal Korean charm and strong production values.
 The Wailing (2016), Train to Busan (2016), and The Villainess (2017) are three otherwise intriguing pictures whose execution or screenwriting missteps handicap their viewers’ ultimate enjoyment.
 To be sure, I enjoyed parts of all three films, and might recommend one or the other two to specific cinephile peers of mine, but as far as general artistic merit is concerned, I found myself disappointed in more ways than one.

 The Wailing is a long, drawn out, ambitious mystery film of the paranormal sort.
-By the time I deduced this was yet another demonic possession-related horror picture I probably wasn’t going to enjoy, I was too far into the movie’s bloated 156-minute running time.
+By the time I deduced this was yet another demonic possession-horror picture I probably wasn’t going to enjoy, I was too far into the movie’s bloated 156-minute running time.
 I am a fan of writer-director Na Hong-jin’s work on The Chaser (2008), but both The Yellow Sea (2010) and this film display a pattern of incoherent, confusing storytelling, slow pacing, and needlessly melodramatic characterizations.
 Though The Wailing flaunts admirable cinematography, creative staging, and an intriguing premise, much of Na’s commendable direction is wasted on an inconsistent story that confuses more than it captivates, and whose quasi-spiritual themes come across as heavy-handed.
+The story’s dense symbolism and snail’s pace left me so disinterested I remain baffled by the movie’s overwhelming critical reception to this day.

-Before long, budgetary restraints and a non-linear screenplay settle both narrative and characters for a while as impressive action sequences take a back seat to character development and spy-thriller tropes.
-It’s to the movie’s credit that lead actress Kim Ok-bin’s dramatic performance and character arc are two of The Villainess‘ greatest strengths, adding depth to the action sequences rather than distracting from them, while the sleeper cell spy plot is interesting in its own right.
-Accentuating these positives are cinematographer Park Jung-hun’s creative dramatic staging, including long-take crane shots, effective match cuts, and memorable instances where actors spike the camera.
+Lead actress Kim Ok-bin’s dramatic performance and character arc are two of The Villainess‘ greatest strengths, adding depth to the action sequences rather than distracting from them, despite how ridiculous the movie’s overarching sleeper-cell spy plot is.
+Accentuating Kim’s bravado lead — and compensating for the lame, confusing narrative — are cinematographer Park Jung-hun’s creative dramatic staging, including long-take crane shots, effective match cuts, and memorable instances where actors spike the camera.

-Elements of the action direction are what ironically drag down the movie to a significant degree.
+Ironically, elements of the action direction further kneecap the film by its third act.
 Digital blood squibs are a constant distraction, as is the aforementioned fish-eye lens in multiple setpieces.
 While first-person camerawork may be effective in small doses, The Villainess overdoes this quasi-gimmick to the point where it becomes tiresome within the first action scene.
 The film’s climax suffers from similar visual fatigue due to the extreme wide-angle lenses, even if the action itself is no longer in first-person.
-This is a shame given how otherwise impressive The Villainess is as an action film, particularly when writer-director Jung Byung-gil forgoes the body-cam and shoots his star with more “traditional” photography.
-Like I said, Kim’s arc is worthwhile, and the narrative’s prominent yet powerful father-daughter overtones are interesting in a way that Last Train to Busan’s sociopolitical preaching and The Wailing’s on-the-nose religious symbolism are not.
-A few minor tweaks in cinematography and post-production could have elevated The Villainess that much further.

 Altogether, I wouldn’t recommend any of these three films with much enthusiasm, though each has that distinct Korean auteur dedication most of Hollywood’s corporate controlled productions lack.
 Far eastern filmmaking junkies will get a kick out of each, I suppose, but the fact remains modern Korean cinema has better options in all genres.
-While there’s quality direction to be found throughout, screenwriting is far less consistent for The Wailing and Train to Busan, while one can argue The Villainess‘ directorial style has too much creativity and ambition for its own good.
-Go figure.
+While there’s quality direction to be found throughout, screenwriting is far less consistent for The Wailing and Train to Busan, while one can argue The Villainess‘ directorial style is too creative and ambitious for its own good.

-—> The Wailing is NOT RECOMMENDED, as much as I enjoyed the initial premise, while I’m ON THE FENCE with regards to both Train to Busan and The Villainess.
+—> The Wailing and The Villainess are NOT RECOMMENDED, as much as I enjoyed their core concepts, while I’m ON THE FENCE with regards to Train to Busan.

 ?
 Just once, for a single moment, did you ever love me?